Bram05/NeoGebra/README.md

 This basically means that, the x coordinate is equal to p0 (first point identifier), and the y coordinate is equal to p1.
 AND that the point is within the circle with radius 1.

+- To choose the radius of a point you have to edit the second field
+- To choose the number of identifiers you can edit the third field.

 ### Lines definition

 What's the formula of a line in your model?
 It could be a straight euclidean line , or an arc of a circle of whose center is outside the unit circle for example.
 You will have to define the formula of a line using as many identifiers as you wish.
 A Euclidean line is usually defined as y = ax + b or ax + by = c. <br>This could be translated to: